NEW Mini Mondays Coming September

 “There is a moment in the creative process when something ‘clicks’, an idea surfaces and the result of that idea fuels excitement.
-When I combined my two loves; photography and textiles, that moment happened for me.”
+When I combined my two loves; textiles and photography, that moment happened for me.”

 My process begins with my imagery.
 My inspirations are vast—nature, city streets, broken down buildings, animals—you name it.
 I am drawn to textural subjects that benefit from the intricacy of my technique.
 Once my imagery is in printed form, I begin to deconstruct it, keeping elements of the photograph I want to use in my work, and discarding the rest.
 Then using a variety of fabrics, I cut, manipulate, layer and machine stitch them to recreate my subject matter.
 Conscious of the environment and the incredible amount of global annual textile waste, I try to repurpose fabrics in my work whenever possible.
 My work is created using a free motion stitching technique which allows me full control over how the thread is used.
 I describe my stitching as ‘painting with thread’.
 I use it to add fine details and mimic the characteristics I see in my original subjects.
 Throughout my artistic process, I stitch portions of my imagery together with my textiles striving for a harmonious blend of these two mediums.